 Turns out that a 70lbs child can max out the pad as it’s your weight times three would be the pressure of the pad.
 Needless to say, these pads only took a total of a few months of abuse and i had to open them repetitively because the aluminum tape was sticking to the sensor PCB.
 It was a giant waste of money and time.

-So!
-I bought a Cobalt Flux for $300 per pad with the arcade riser kit as shown in the picture.
-It was a god send!
-The only thing that would be better then this would be the actual Arcade Pads ripped right off of a machine, which the last time I seen those go up for sale by themselves as a ‘part’ it was almost $700 per pad (so if I wanted doubles.
+Moving onward to the Cobalt Flux for $300 per pad with the arcade riser kit as shown in the picture.
+It was a godsend!
+The only thing that would be better than this would be the actual Arcade Pads ripped right off of a machine.
+Arcade parts do go on sale but every time they are listed they can cost up to $700 per pad (so if I wanted doubles.
 I minus well buy the whole damn arcade machine!).
-I’ve already burned a big enough hole in my pocket.
-And these things still work to this day (my pads acrylic is all skuffed to hell! but otherwise perfect!)
+With giant holes burned into our pockets at the point of the game, it simply was not worth it.
+And these things still work to this day (my pads acrylic is all scuffed to hell! but otherwise perfect!)

-Enter the I-PAC controller (Website here) .
-After doing some research I found the I-PAC to be more then acceptable for the feeling of the hard-core gamer as even though it emulates a keyboard via USB it has an interrupt per key instead of sharing of ‘ghosting’ the interrupts.
+Enter the I-PAC controller (Website here).
+The I-PAC is more than acceptable for the feeling of the hard-core gamer.
+Even though it emulates a keyboard via USB it has an interrupt per key instead of sharing or ‘ghosting’ the interrupts.
 This means you can hold all 32 keys down at the same time and they would register at the exact time as just pressing down one.
 My Cobalt Flux just has pin-outs with a common ground.
 Thus, I can bypass the OEM Cobalt Flux PlayStation controller brick and pipe all of the wiring right into this unit.

-Well, I got the thing.
-Now I need an enclosure to put everything together in.
-It so happens I have an ancient KVM switch that was purely mechanical.
+The next order of business is an enclosure to put everything together.
+It so happens in our inventory there is an ancient KVM switch that was purely mechanical.
 These types of KVM switches were stupidly dangerous!
-In respects that switching with a mechanical switch could blow up video cards and keyboards, which is why I never used the thing!
+In respect that switching with a mechanical switch could blow up video cards and keyboards, which is why I never used the thing!
 So if I ripped it apart I wouldn’t feel overly bad about it.

-So I began by clipping and moving wires around.
-And after about an hour of stripping wire and plugging everything in.
-I now Have my I-PAC VE controller inside of this KVM switch.
-I lined the whole bottom with electrical tape so that it cannot ground out and then added some Velcro-tape to the base and the board so the I-PAC wouldn’t move around at all.
+After about an hour of stripping wire and plugging everything in.
+We now Have my I-PAC VE controller inside of this KVM switch.
+The whole bottom is lined with electrical tape so that the I-PAC cannot ground out and then added some Velcro tape to the base and the board so the I-PAC wouldn’t move around at all.
 As you can see, the green wires are soldered right onto the I-PAC VE board (Just to let you know this will totally void your warranty with Ultimarc!) where’s the Orange (Player 1 PAD) and Yellow (Player 2 PAD) are plugged into the sockets onto the I-PAC itself.
-Now you’ll Probably notice a few more connectors going on here.
+Now you’ll probably notice a few more connectors going on here.

-That is because I actually added 4 DB9 Male connectors.
+4 DB9 Male connectors were added.
 Why you may ask?
-Well, out of sake of it being multifunctional I decided to mod this into almost a 4-player C=64 joystick adapter (Which is useful for Amiga Emulation when playing DynaBlasters). and made the holes that used to be for keyboards only with a dremmel.
-The DB-9 connectors also serves as a selection box in the event I want to set one up.
-Instead it pressing those tiny buttons on the Cobalt Flux you can simply hit a plunger.
+Well, out of the sake of it being multi-functional I decided to mod this into almost a 4-player C=64 joystick adapter (Which is useful for Amiga Emulation when playing DynaBlasters). and made the holes that used to be for keyboards only with a Dremmel.
+The DB-9 connectors also serve as a selection box in the event I want to set one up.
+Instead, it pressing those tiny buttons on the Cobalt Flux you can simply hit a plunger.

-Here is the pin-out system that I used in my setup in case anyone wants to replicate it.
-All of the DB15 connectors are Part “A” and the DB9’s are either Port “1” or “2”
+Here is the pin-out system used in this setup in case anyone wants to replicate it.
+All of the DB15 connectors are Part “A” and the DB9s are either Port “1” or “2”